Diary of a Fat Girl – Day 21

 Life just happens!
-Unbelievably, I choose to exercise over writing.
+Unbelievably, I choose to exercise instead of writing.
 Where did that come from?
-My passion is to write, my dream is to become a top selling author and write for the rest of my life.
+My passion is to write, and my dream is to become a top-selling author and write for the rest of my life.
 This I will never retire from.
-However, in the face of life, for the sake of a healthy life so that I could potentially create a new life, I choose to exercise and enjoy life over writing.
+However, in the face of life, for the sake of a healthy life so that I could create a new life, I choose to exercise and enjoy life over writing.

 Oh, the horrific tragedy for my friends, family, and beloved readers!

-With my nephew’s All-Star softball championship for the 11 – 12 year old division, I found myself baked red like a lobster and a voice hoarse from cheering a runner to base.
+With my nephew’s All-Star softball championship for the 11 to 12-year-old division, I found myself baked red like a lobster and a voice hoarse from cheering a runner to base.
 The fervor of the parents encouraging their children to keep their chin up and beat the other kids would lead to the most intense finale of two innings into overtime.
-The crowd was going wild; the parents were sparring with each other, and the refs hollering out calls.
+The crowd was going wild; the parents were sparring with each other, and the refs were hollering out calls.

-It was a great American past time.
+It was a great American pastime.
 Our boys won for the second year in a row.
 What a way to live my life!

-Now that the softball season has come to a close, I get to look forward to Devon, my future NFL star, play as quarterback in the Thumb Area Football League.
-This means more Saturdays at the football fields.
-I love the crisp fall air filling my lungs and exhaling into a scream while I cheer on my nephew as he runs another 50 yard touchdown.
+Now that the softball season has come to a close, I get to look forward to Devon, my future NFL star, playing as a quarterback in the Thumb Area Football League.
+Of course, this means more Saturdays at the football fields.
+I love the crisp fall air filling my lungs and exhaling into a scream while I cheer on my nephew as he runs another 50-yard touchdown.

 Between my nephews, my husband, and all of my family and friends, I have discovered a social life that attracts my attention and has given me little time to support some of the decisions I have made for my life.
-Learning how to juggle and balance my time between my dreams and my life has been a bit challenging, lately.
+Learning to juggle and balance my time between my dreams and my life has been challenging lately.

 I tracked down a list of foods with iron and protein and discovered foods such as enriched cereals, spinach, and cashew nuts rich in iron.
 Beans, leafy greens, and nuts have a healthy dose of protein, and many other foods rich in the nutrients that are needed for a healthy body are readily available without sacrificing an animal.

-After years of my mother in my head, I finally gave in and engorged on the horrific violence against animals.
+After years of my mother in my head, I finally gave in and engorged in the horrific violence against animals.
 I managed quite well, and I even forgot about the cruelty.
-In the last couple of years, my conscious took on a mind of its own.
-More television shows brought to the forefront about the dangers of eating meat; such as parasites in pork and mad cow disease.
+In the last couple of years, my conscientious mind took over.
+More television shows brought to the forefront the dangers of eating meat, such as parasites in pork and mad cow disease.
 Then there was an episode on Dirty Jobs about a farm of chickens.
-I was horrified to learn that hundreds of these creatures were jammed into what they called a “hen house”.
+I was horrified to learn that hundreds of these creatures were jammed into what they called a “hen house.”
 Only the fittest would survive.
 There was no individualized attention and no space for the chickens to move around.
 They were just stuffed in there from wall to wall, and many would die.

 The final straw was what I had recently discovered.
-As I was learning about the extra testosterone levels in my body converting into an excess of estrogen essentially teaching my body a new way of birth control, I stumbled across another educational show on the effects of processed meats.
-Corporations such as Tyson and KFC were encouraging farmers to administer their chickens mass quantities of estrogen; plumping them up to meet the demands of the market.
+As I was learning about the extra testosterone levels in my body converting into an excess of estrogen, essentially teaching my body a new way of birth control, I stumbled across another educational show on the effects of processed meats.
+Corporations like Tyson and KFC encouraged farmers to administer their chickens with mass quantities of estrogen, plumping them up to meet the market’s demands.
 Speculations of too much estrogen in a female’s body may be the cause of girls developing at a younger age and increasing the PCOS diagnosis.

 Not wanting to give up so easily, I started looking at the cookbooks.
 Did anyone ever notice that there are a ton of cookbooks with little or no pictures of each recipe?
 I did!
-I’m a visual person; especially when it comes to cooking.
-How am I supposed to know if the dish was done right if I don’t have a visual aide to compare it to?
-I couldn’t believe that there were no vegetarian cookbooks with pictures of every single recipe.
+I’m a visual person, especially when it comes to cooking.
+How am I supposed to know if the dish was done right if I don’t have a visual aid to compare it to?
+I couldn’t believe there were no vegetarian cookbooks with pictures of every recipe.

 Then I found it.
 The book that would give me healthy eating the vegetarian way, and I bought it.
-I read it and I loved it!
-It gave me visual aides of the foods I would cook and eat.
-The transformation was amazing, and so easy!
-I decided to not eat meat, and my first stop would be Subway.
+I read it, and I loved it!
+It gave me visual aids of the foods I would cook and eat.
+The transformation was amazing and so easy!
+I decided not to eat meat; my first stop would be Subway.

 Can I do this?
 Yes, I can!

 For the first time, I ordered a veggie sub.
 As I glanced at the menu, I wondered how I would fill this sub since the only thing on the menu that I would eat was lettuce.
-It had been a long time since I had eaten a few of those vegetables on the menu, so I became creative.
+It had been a long time since I had eaten a few vegetables on the menu, so I became creative.
 I ordered it on honey oat bread with cheese, lettuce, cucumbers, green peppers, and olives.
-I topped it off with a bit of mayonnaise, and then I sunk my teeth into the sub.
+I topped it off with some mayonnaise, then sunk my teeth into the sub.

 At first bite, I was amazed by the deliciousness of it.
-The crispy green peppers and cucumbers accentuated the lettuce and the mayonaise gave it extra flavor.
+The crispy green peppers and cucumbers accentuated the lettuce, and the mayonnaise gave it extra flavor.
 The second bite, however, left much to desire.
-Within that second bite I tasted a black olive.
+Within that second bite, I tasted a black olive.
 It seems that I don’t like black olives.
 Opening up the sub, I picked out each black olive and enjoyed the rest of my savory lunch.
-Afterwards, I drove over to my favorite organic food store and purchased more goods that were meatless, had no enriched flours, was either full of whole grain or gluten free for my pantry.
+Afterward, I drove to my favorite organic food store and purchased more meatless goods that had no enriched flours and were either full of whole grain or gluten-free for my pantry.

-Now that I have control over my eating habits, it was time to move onto time management.
+Now that I have control over my eating habits, it is time to move on to time management.
 I have so many projects that I don’t seem to have time to sleep, let alone breath.
 I am participating in a craft show this year, reading several books, and of course, writing.

 My novel has been sorely neglected due to my poor self-esteem.
 There are so many talented authors out there who have excellent credentials.
 Who am I to compare to these great writers?
 I have reservations that this novel may be a flop.
-I’m scared to continue on, because I feel that I may ultimately fail to deliver a thought provoking and moving novel.
-So, I find myself coming up with more ideas for my web blog and focusing all of my effort on creating new and fun articles to read; a great excuse for procrastination.
+I’m scared to continue because I feel that I may ultimately fail to deliver a thought-provoking and moving story.
+So, I find myself coming up with more ideas for my web blog and focusing all my effort on creating new and fun articles to read, an excellent excuse for procrastination.

 Each day I struggle with myself.
 I struggle to find the time to do all the wonderful things that I want to do to enjoy life and create beautiful memories.
 I struggle with my guilt over not writing the way I want to.
 I struggle to get out of bed each morning and look forward to another day of work when all I want to do is write.
-I struggle with myself throughout the day to avoid the ice cream that my work has decided to treat us with.
-I struggle on my way to the gym, thinking to myself that I had exercised 3 times this week, why do I need to go back again?
+I struggle with myself throughout the day to avoid the ice cream my work has decided to treat us with.
+I struggle on my way to the gym, thinking I exercised three times this week.
+So why do I need to go back again?
 I fight each day to find a little bit of time to spend with my husband before he runs off to his midnight shift, and I continue to struggle with avoiding the sugary sweet snack that I crave.

 But through it all, I have a determination inside of me.
-Another friend would post a picture of a newborn on Facebook and I would rediscover the motherly instincts inside of me ready to burst.
-My sister would tell me the name of her unborn child and I would feel the excitement soar through me as I think of this little boy cradled in my arms.
-This is who I was meant to be and I am no longer going to allow myself to hold me back.
-I will be able to lose the weight, I will be able to finish my projects, I will be able to write my book, and most of all I will be able to live my life!
+Another friend would post a picture of a newborn on Facebook, and I would rediscover the motherly instincts inside of me, ready to burst.
+My sister would tell me the name of her unborn child, and I would feel the excitement soar as I think of this little boy cradled in my arms.
+This is who I was meant to be, and I will no longer allow myself to hold me back.
+I will be able to lose weight, I will be able to finish my projects, I will be able to write my book, and most of all, I will be able to live my life!